czedp/mtc-backend-dev/README.md

-# mtc-backend-dev
-python code for Training repo
+test content for dev python for env: backend